This July and August we're off to Ann's home state, Tasmania!

 If you know the climax of your novel, short story or creative non-fiction project, by the end of this workshop you’ll have structured the rest of your story.
 Really!

-In this two-day session, we question the stuffing out of your climax to come up with ideas to take the story there.
-Big, small, likely, unlikely, logical, lateral or outta the box, we explore them all and choose the best.
+In this big two-day session, we interrogate the stuffing out of your climax to come up with ideas to take the story there.
+Big, small, likely, unlikely, logical, lateral or outta the box, we explore all ideas and choose the best.

-Please let us know if you’re interested and we’ll alert you when we plan the next one.
-(If you have a group of four already, we might be able to come to you.)
+Please let us know if you’re interested and we’ll tell you when we plan the next one.
+(If you have a group of four already, we might arrange to come to you.)